hadim/docker-omero/README.md

 It will launch all services : PostgreSQL server, OMERO.server and OMERO.web.

 Wait a minute so the server can initialize.

-Then you can connect to OMERO with the [OMERO Insight client](http://downloads.openmicroscopy.org/latest/omero5).
-Or you can access via OMERO.web client at http://localhost:80.
+To connect to the server with the [OMERO Insight client](http://downloads.openmicroscopy.org/latest/omero5) use `localhost` as a server address and `4064` (by default) for the port.
+You also need to enable the encrypted mode by clicking on the locker image on the login window.

+To connect to the server with the OMERO.web client, go to http://localhost:80 or https://localhost:443 (by default).

 Default admin credentials are `root` and `password`.
 Don't forget to change the password !

-By default `~/data` will be used as OMERO data directoy. `80` is the default port for OMERO.web and `4064` is the default port for OMERO.server.
+By default `~/data` will be used as OMERO data directoy.

 Note : It would be nice to use the new [named volume feature](https://docs.docker.com/compose/compose-file/#volume-configuration-reference) of docker and docker-compose.
 But for now we can't mount them on the host.